RTEMS/rtems-docs/c_user/interrupt_manager.rst

 The entry point of the previous ISR for the specified vector is returned in ``old_isr_handler``.

-To release an interrupt vector, pass the old handler’s address obtained when the vector was first capture.
+To release an interrupt vector, pass the old handler's address obtained when the vector was first capture.

 **NOTES:**